Hangul: Origin

 Due to a lack of records, it is unknown when work on Hangul first began, nor what that process looked like.
-Joseon king Sejong the Great was responsible for Hangul's creation.
-Most scholars believe he was significantly personally involved in Hangul's creating it.
+Joseon king Sejong the Great was responsible for Hangul's creation, and most scholars believe he was significantly personally involved in creating it.
 Hangul was first introduced, likely in a mostly complete form, to Sejong's court in the 12th month of 1443 of the Korean calendar (around December 30, 1443 to January 28, 1444 in the Gregorian calendar).
 Work then began on applying the script and developing official documentation for it.
 Part of this effort resulted in the creation of Yongbiŏch'ŏn'ga, the first ever piece of Hangul literature.

 In the 9th month of 1446 (the specific day of publication is not known), Hangul was officially promulgated via the introductory texts Hunminjeongeum and Hunminjeongeum Haerye.
 The Hunminjeongeum begins with this now famous preface by Sejong:

 The sounds of our country's language are different from those of the Middle Kingdom and are not confluent with the sounds of characters.
 Therefore, among the ignorant people, there have been many who, having something they want to put into words, have in the end been unable to express their feelings.
 I have been distressed because of this, and have newly designed twenty-eight letters, which I wish to have everyone practice at their ease and make convenient for their daily use.